bucs110fall2024/final-project-carrot/fiyazf_final_project-master/README.md

 ## Project Description

-My project will be an interactive map of the United States of America that provides the locations of various companies and provides information on these companies, including CEO, stock price, value, etc.
+My project is an interactive map of the United States of America that focuses on states that house some of the top companies in financial services and asset management, providing users with information on these companies.

 ***